-Additional information and guidance
+Additional information and guidance - Axial compression fatigue properties

-C.1 Axial compression fatigue of aramid fibre
+C.1 Axial compression fatigue of polyarylate fibres

-The main characteristics of aramid fibre that make it attractive for mooring applications are its high strength, high modulus, and low creep properties even at elevated temperatures[12], [15].
-However, compared to PET fibres, aramid fibre is more susceptible to damage from axial compression fatigue.
-In a rope, this effect will appear when subjected to tension-tension cycles at low loads.
-This susceptibility contributed to the premature failure of the first aramid fibre mooring rope deployed in 1983[8], [9].
-However, in the same period, aramid fibre ropes were successfully used[7] indicating that the actual risk from compression fatigue on a rope level depends on the actual rope design and handling.
+The main characteristics of polyarylate fibre that make it attractive for mooring applications are its high strength, high modulus, and low creep properties.
+However, compared with PET fibres, polyarylate fibre is more susceptible to damage from axial compression fatigue.
+In a rope, this effect will appear when subjected to tension-tension cycles at the low loads.

-Studies and design improvements to address axial compression fatigue issues had resulted in several successful trials or use of aramid fibre mooring or tugging rope[3], [4], [6], [12], [15].
-Care should be taken to properly design and test aramid fibre ropes for axial compression fatigue performance in order to ensure endurance of the rope in station keeping use.
+Care should be taken to properly design and test polyarylate ropes for axial compression fatigue performance in order to ensure endurance of the rope in station keeping use.